tavoks/KafkaSimpleExample/README.md

 # KafkaSimpleExample
-A simple exemplo of a project .NET using Kafka
+A simple example of a project .NET using Kafka